The Optimal Smoothie Anatomy

 - Greens: Start with 1 handful of vegetables, like spinach, cauliflower rice, or zucchini.
 If you’re using fruit, aim to keep it to 1/4 cup.

 Make sense?
-Now that you know the basics of what you need to feel nourished, full, and balanced, my hope is that you feeling more confident the next time you constructing your meal!
+Now that you know the basics of what you need to feel nourished, full, and balanced, my hope is that you feel empowered when constructing your next meal.

 Here are some of my staple Fab Four Smoothie recipes for you to try at home: